AtQoom/binance/README.md

-# SOLUSDT Auto Trading Bot

-Initial setup for SOLUSDT futures auto trading bot.
+# Project description and setup instructions